Kernix13/beginner-git-commands/README.md

 Keep it short (less than 30 characters) and simple, you can add more information in the PR description box and comments.
 Example: `fix(api,client): prevent CORS errors on form submission`.

 **QUESTION**: What creates CHANGELOGs?
 Is it the use of the colon `:`?
-Here is a quote from [Why Use Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#why-use-conventional-commits 'Conventional Commits'):
+Learn more:  [Why Use Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/#why-use-conventional-commits 'Conventional Commits').

 [Back to Top](#back-to-top "Table of contents")

-<h3 id="pull-requests-page-notes">&#10551;  Pull request Page Notes</h3>
+<h3 id="pull-requests-page-notes">&#10551;  Pull request page notes</h3>

 Check the values for the fields labeled `base fork` and `head fork`.

-1. The base repository is the original source, the repo you forked and cloned, the public version.
+1. The `base repository` is the original source, the repo you forked and cloned, the public version.
-1. The head repository is your local copy of the base repo.
+1. The `head repository` is your local copy of the base repo.

 Those fields should be correct but just be aware of the values.
 You will also see fields labeled just `base` which shows the branch of the original repo that you pushed to, and `compare` which shows the name of the branch you created and pushed.

 **Note**: Large repos like the one for freeCodeCamp will have fields created in the pull request text area that I reference in the steps above.
 A smaller repo that you are contributing to may not have that setup.
-In the latter case, be as descriptive but concise as possible - don't write a book!
+In the latter case, be as descriptive but concise as possible.

 Also, if you scroll further down on the page you will see all the changes you made.
 And after clicking the "Create pull request" button you will be taken to the source repo showing your pull request, other pull requests, the conversations for each, etc. Also, check the tabs **Checks**, **Files changed** and **Commits**.